zencoder/zencoder-ex/README.md

 To communicate with the Zencoder API you'll need to provide your API key, you can find your API key by logging into your Zencoder account and visiting https://app.zencoder.com/api

-There are three ways to provide your API key to the Elixir library.
+There are three ways to provide your API key to the Elixir library:

 1. Set it from within your application
     ```elixir